 - Heat pumps use electricity to take heat from a source (air, water or the ground), increase its temperature, and then move it to where it is needed.
-Air source heat pumps are the most common form of heat pump especially in urban settings. - Direct electric heating uses electricity to heat radiators, modern storage heaters with smart controls that can utilise flexible energy tariffs, or infra-red panels.
+Air source heat pumps are the most common form of heat pump especially in urban settings. - Direct electric heating uses electricity to heat radiators, storage heaters or infra-red panels.